-Here's how the numbers break down: If using only exercise to achieve weight loss, a rate of 1/2 pound to 1 pound a week might be more realistic.
+According to MyPlate, if you're using only exercise to achieve weight loss, a rate of 1/2 pound to 1 pound a week might be more realistic.
 Because 1 pound represents 3,500 calories, you must create a daily deficit of 250 to 500 calories to achieve your goal.
 The result will be the loss of 2 to 4 pounds a month.
-In an effort to achieve a caloric deficit, below are five types of exercises that will get you there!
+In an effort to achieve a caloric deficit, there are five types of exercises that will get you there.

 Engage in moderate cardiovascular exercise on most days to burn calories.
-The CDC recommends doing 30 to 60 minutes of cardio five days a week.
 A good way to maintain a good cardio pace is to make sure you can talk but not sing.
-For example, in 30 minutes of moderate intensity a 155-pound person can burn 335 calories by pedaling on an elliptical machine; 260 calories by rowing or riding a bike; and 223 calories by exercising on a stair climber.
+For example, in 30 minutes of moderate intensity, a 155-pound person can burn 335 calories by pedaling on an elliptical machine, 260 calories by rowing or riding a bike, and 223 calories by exercising on a stair climber.

 Initially, alternate the intensities four times.
 As your cardiovascular fitness improves, work your way up to completing eight to 10 intervals.
 Because you're working harder and burning more calories, keep your sessions about 20 to 40 minutes long.